Noordsche Compagnie

 The Noordsche Compagnie (Northern Company) was a Dutch cartel in the whaling trade, founded by several cities in the Netherlands in 1614 and operating until 1642.
-Soon after its founding, it became entangled in territorial conflicts with England, Denmark, France, and other groups within the Netherlands.
+Soon after its founding, it became entangled in territorial conflicts with England, Denmark-Norway, France, and other groups within the Netherlands.

 It was also known as the Groenlandse Compagnie (Greenland Company), but the name is misleading today since the "Greenland" referred to is Svalbard, previously thought to either be identical or connected to the island of Greenland discovered and colonized by the Norse.

 History

 In 1598, a whale beached at Wijk aan Zee.
 The animal was sold for 126 guilders and the jaw was transported to Dillenburg and given to Jan van Nassau as a gift.

 In 1612, the first mention is made of a commercial expedition to Novaya Zemlya after it was concluded that whaling at the Cape of Good Hope in the southern Atlantic offered little prospects of profit.
 Willem Cornelisz. van Muyden was one of the first skippers to set sail to the North.
 In 1613, he was the commander of the Neptunus and the Fortuyn, two ships that were sent to Spitsbergen (modern Svalbard, then considered part of Greenland) to hunt for whales.
 On board were twelve or thirteen French Basques.
 The remaining crew of 48 men came from North Holland.

 On 27 January 1614, the Noordsche Compagnie was founded for a period of two years on Vlieland.
 Tymen J. Hinlopen and Jacques Nicquet were amongst the original investors.
 In 1617, the charter was renewed for another four years and, in 1622, for another twelve.

 Whaling was done in the summer months.
 Ships and crew left the ports of the Dutch Republic in May or June.
 After a three-week journey they arrived at the coastal waters of Spitsbergen, Jan Mayen, or Bear Island.
 In August, September, or October the ships returned to the Republic.
 Soon whaling stations were established on Jan Mayen and Spitsbergen, the best known of these being Smeerenburg.
 These stations saved much space in the cargohold of the ships, and also held relieve the stench.
 For years the Noordsche Compagnie controlled the monopoly for whale oil.
 For every expedition, participants would invest capital.
 When the expedition had returned, the profit would immediately be divided amongst the investors.